 In working with our client, a word count wasn’t the ultimate goal; these articles went from a few hundred to a few thousand words.
 Older, shorter, unread articles were dropped and redirected to the new, richer articles.

 This data backed up our premise and our findings.
-It’s totally transformed how we look at building content strategies for our clients.
-No longer do we do a bunch of research and mass produce articles, infographics and whitepapers anymore.
-We deliberately design a library for our clients, audit their current content, and prioritize the gaps necessary.
+It’s transformed how we look at building content strategies for our clients.
+We no longer do a bunch of research and mass-produce articles, infographics, and whitepapers.
+We deliberately design a library for our clients, audit their current content, and prioritize necessary gaps.

 Getting Started With Your Content Library Strategy

 To get started, I’d recommend taking this approach:

 - What are prospects and clients researching online about each stage in the buyer’s journey that would lead them to you or your competitors?